 If it is sunny in Henley, winter or summer, then the first thing to do is walk down to the river.
 When you ge here you have two options.
 Firstly, you can stay on the ‘townside’ of the river, and walk towards the village of Shiplake.
 This walk takes you along a small path that follows the river, and towards the weir.
 At the time of writing, the bridge over to Shiplake is closed.
 This is a relatively short walk, but it is really nice.
 My favourite time has to be in the autumn morning where the colours of the trees are just stunning against the mist.

 Henley-on-Thames still has lots to offer when the weather takes a turn for the worst.
 The town has lots of small shops which will keep you busy.
-You can find lots of clothing brands (Mint Velvet, Crew Clothing, Whistles) and there are some lovely shops to browse in, including Temptation Gifts and Calvert Jones or, for the children, the locally-famous Bagatelle toy shop.
+You can find lots of high-end clothing brands to explore, including Mint Velvet, Crew Clothing, Whistles.
+If shopping for clothes isn’t your thing, then there are some other lovely shops to browse in.
+This includes Temptation Gifts, Vinegar Hill, or, for the children, the locally-famous Bagatelle toy shop.
 A more specialist shop, but still pretty cool nonetheless, is the Asquiths Teddy Bear Shop.

 Regatta Season and the Henley Festival

 The Henley Royal Regatta is an event that brings thousands of people to the small town every year.
-If I am honest, many of the locals stay away from the town centre to avoid the madness.
+If I am honest, many of the locals stay away from the town centre to avoid the madness (if you aren’t into this, I’d also strongly suggest avoiding it).
 If however you are planning a trip to Henley for this event in 2026, you need to book months in advance.
-The hotels book up exceptionally quickly around the area.
+The hotels book up exceptionally quickly around the area, and be warned that prices do increase.

 If you do decide to go, make sure that you also book an enclosure for the day.
 When you are in an enclosure, it can be a really unique and fun experience, and is something I would recommend to anyone!
 There are restaurants and cafés inside these too, meaning that you don’t have to go far to get a light lunch or a drink.
 Just make sure you check about dress-codes first!